Tduncan15BRO/My-CV2/index.md

 ### Valencia College

 ### About Me
 I am an Assistant Professor of English at Valencia College with a passion for Lacanian psychoanalysis, critical theory, and animal studies.
-My work explores the intersections of literature, philosophy, and cultural criticism, with forthcoming books on Lacanian frameworks for animality and the commodification of animals.
+My work explores the intersections of literature, philosophy, and cultural criticism, with a forthcoming books on Lacanian frameworks for animality.
+My first book, Interpreting Meat, was published in late 2024.

 ### Research Interests
 - Lacanian Psychoanalysis and Pedagogy
-- Critical Animal Studies
+- Animal Studies
 - American Literature
 - Composition Theory
 - Continental Philosophy (Žižek, Lacan)